Learn how to dye yarn or fabric naturally using the common dandelion flowers right from your backyard

 (Don’t miss my 9 Natural Dyeing Tips and Tricks article)

-If something has a color in it, chances are you can extract it as a dye.
-Now, don’t let the word ‘natural’ fool you, tho into thinking this is completely harmless!
+If something has a color in it, there is a chance that you can extract it as a dye.
+Now, don’t let the word ‘natural’ fool you into thinking this is completely harmless!
 Sometimes it is, sometimes it’s not.
 Enter, the Mordant ….

 What is a Mordant?